liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

     }

-In this example the `com.liferay.calendar.service` module is upgraded from version 0.01 to 1.0.0 with one step.
-Next it is upgraded incrementally from version 1.0.1 to 1.0.4, using only one UpgradeStep for each schema version.
+In this example the `com.liferay.calendar.service` module is upgraded from version 0.01 to 1.0.0 in one step.
+Next it is upgraded incrementally from version 1.0.1 to 1.0.4, using only one `UpgradeStep` for each schema version.
-Finally, it is upgraded from version 1.0.4 to version 1.0.5, using a list of UpgradeSteps with three steps in it: `UpgradeCalendarResource`, `UpgradeCompanyId` and `UpgradeLastPublishDate`.
+Finally, it is upgraded from version 1.0.4 to version 1.0.5, using a list of `UpgradeSteps` with three steps in it: `UpgradeCalendarResource`, `UpgradeCompanyId` and `UpgradeLastPublishDate`.

 +$$$

 **Note:** Be careful with upgrade steps with the same name in different packages.
 This could result in the wrong version being used for the upgrade.
-(see com.liferay.calendar.upgrade.v1_0_0.UpgradeCalendarBooking
+(see `com.liferay.calendar.upgrade.v1_0_0.UpgradeCalendarBooking`
-and com.liferay.calendar.upgrade.v1_0_1.UpgradeCalendarBooking as example).
+and `com.liferay.calendar.upgrade.v1_0_1.UpgradeCalendarBooking` as example).

 $$$

-The upgrade process shown previously results in the creation of three rows in the Release table, one per upgrade registration.
-In terms of data, each registration is represented by a row in the `Release_ table` on portal’s database.
-You can check the database to verify which upgrades have been executed for each module.
+The upgrade process above results in the creation of three rows in the `Release` table, one per upgrade registration.
+In terms of data, each registration is represented by a row in the `Release_` table on portal’s database.
+You can check the database to verify the upgrades that were executed for each module.

 Next, you can learn how to specify differing module versions and schema versions in your bundle.